-Research grants of $2500 provide UBC surgical residents (including anesthesia, radiology, and EiS) with an opportunity to participate actively in understanding the burden of unmet surgical care in developing countries.
+Research grants of $2500 provide UBC surgical care students with an opportunity to participate actively in understanding the burden of unmet surgical care in developing countries.

 The grants are awarded through a competitive process.
 The grant is to cover travel related costs.